Rainbow Street joins together international solidarity with localized expertise to promote our 6 core programming goals:

 Grassroots supporters in the United States have funded the effort since before the organization’s founding in 2014.
 Volunteer organizers continue to raise funds in the United States and beyond from a growing group of supportive donors.

 Rainbow Street’s engagement with the local community goes beyond fundraising.
-We work locally in the United States to promote an understanding of the current risks that LGBT people face in the Middle East and Africa, promote workable short-term and long-term solutions, and to lift up the voices of local queer and trans people who hail from the MENA region.
+We work locally in the United States to promote an understanding of the current risks that LGBT people face in the Middle East and North Africa, promote workable short-term and long-term solutions, and to lift up the voices of local queer and trans people who hail from the MENA region.
 This is done by:

 Addressing public audiences at speaking events and panel discussions